Free Proalgebraic Groups: Saturated pro- -groups

 It follows from the above description of the coordinate ring of the fibred product that if $\kappa$ is an infinite cardinal such that $\rank(G_i)\leq \kappa$ and $|I|\leq\kappa$, then $\rank(\prod_{i\in I} (G_i\twoheadrightarrow H))\leq \kappa.$ \end{ex}

 \begin{ex} If $M$ is a non-trivial abelian group, then $\rank(D(M))=|M|$ unless $M$ is finitely generated, in which case $\rank(D(M))=1$. \end{ex}

 \begin{lemma} Let $G$ be a proalgebraic group.
-If $H$ is a closed subgroup or a quotient of $G$, then $\rank(H)\leq \rank(G)$. \end{lemma} \begin{proof} This is clear if $G$ is algebraic and if $G$ is not algebraic the statement follows from Proposition~\ref{prop: rank}, using e.g., characterization (i). \end{proof}
+If $H$ is a closed subgroup or a quotient of $G$, then its rank is such that $\rank(H)\leq \rank(G)$. \end{lemma} \begin{proof} This is clear if $G$ is algebraic and if $G$ is not algebraic the statement follows from Proposition~\ref{prop: rank}, using e.g., characterization (i). \end{proof}